Sinkasha/Reflections/src/site/notes/Reflections Campaign/Encyclopedia - World of Reflections/Encyclopedia - World of Reflections.md

 	- Why does [[Reflections Campaign/Encyclopedia - World of Reflections/Guilds of Faltera/The League of Larcenists\|The League of Larcenists]] want the fish crystals?
 	- How are they related to LoL (with the card with both emblems on it) ([[Reflections Campaign/Session Notes - Reflections/09 - 4.04.2024 - The Consequences of Our Actions#^daec82\|here]])
 	- How does it relate to [[Reflections Campaign/Encyclopedia - World of Reflections/NPCs/Count Canonbury\|Count Canonbury]] and the [[Reflections Campaign/Encyclopedia - World of Reflections/Miscellaneous - Reflections Campaign/Sanctum Key\|Sanctum Key]]?
+	- How does it relate to [[Reflections Campaign/Encyclopedia - World of Reflections/NPCs/Tiefling Dude\|Tiefling Dude]] and by extension, [[Reflections Campaign/Encyclopedia - World of Reflections/Religion of Faltera#Nyarlathotep\|Nyarlathotep]]?
 - The rifts are very important
 	- Rumors it is related to [[Reflections Campaign/Encyclopedia - World of Reflections/The Empire of Dagdra#Thalanrod\|Thalanrod]]
 	- [[Reflections Campaign/Timeline - Reflections Campaign/271 CE - The Interplanar Expansion\|271 CE - The Interplanar Expansion]]